zuned/springboot-redis-learn/README.md

 - Redis Sentinel is the specific execution mode of the Redis server
 - **Redis Client** must have sentinel support
 ![redis sentinel architechture](https://github.com/zuned/redis-spring-learn/blob/main/Sentinel%20Architechture.jpg)

+***
+### Redis Cluster: is data sharding solution which automatically manages failover and replication
+- **Data Sharding** is the method to break up Big Database(DB) into the many smaller parts.
+It is done for Manageability, Availability, Performance, and load balancing of application.
+- The reason for **Data Sharding** is that, After a certain point, it is cheaper and more attainable to scale **horizontally** by adding more machines than to grow **vertically**.

+***